eccentricdevotion/TARDIS/chemistry-lab.md

 The TARDIS comes with a Chemistry lab room!

-_The room is best viewed with the [resource pack](https://github.com/eccentricdevotion/TARDIS-Resource-Pack)._

 *This page shows how to use the chemistry lab equipment, to see a list of items you can craft with the equipment, check out [Items craftable with Chemistry Lab](chemistry-lab-craftables).*

+## Resource Pack

+***The room is best viewed with the [resource pack](https://github.com/eccentricdevotion/TARDIS-Resource-Pack).***

+All images use the TARDIS-Resource-Pack, and your experience will be much better with it!

 ![Chemistry Lab](images/rooms/chemistry-lab.png)